 You'll need to use maternity pads after your caesarean, because you will have some bleeding from your womb (lochia) just as you would after a vaginal birth, although the blood loss may be lighter.

 If your caesarean was an emergency, your medical team may first have tried to help your baby be born with ventouse or forceps.
 If so, you're likely to have a sore area between your vagina and back passage (perineum) especially if you've had stitches.
 You can follow our tips for perineum care.

-While physical recovery from a C-section is usually straight forward, how you will recovery emotionally will really depend on what happened before and during your baby's birth and what your birth expectations were.
+While physical recovery from a C-section is usually straightforward, how you will recovery emotionally will really depend on what happened before and during your baby's birth and what your birth expectations were.

-It is ok to feel up upset or disappointed that you didn't have a vaginal birth if that's what you were hoping for especially if you’ve had to have an emergency caesarean.
+It is ok to feel upset or disappointed that you didn't have a vaginal birth if that's what you were hoping for especially if you’ve had to have an emergency caesarean.
 If you’ve had to spend time in intensive care you may feel that you’ve missed out on those first precious moments with your newborn.

-It may help your emotional recovery to talk about the reasons why your caesarean was necessary with your midwife or maternity unit counsellor which will give you the opportunity to talk through your birth experience and raise any concerns about future births.
+It may help your emotional recovery to talk about the reasons why your cesarean was necessary with your midwife or maternity unit counsellor which will give you the opportunity to talk through your birth experience and raise any concerns about future births.

 On the other hand, you may just be glad the birth is over and grateful that you and your baby are well.
 Many mums recover quickly and accept their caesarean as a part of their baby's birth story.

 Brief-Style Maternity Pads: These are perfect for immediately after birth.
 The waistband is very elastic and soft so it will not aggravate your incision site.
 Even with a c-section, you will still bleed for weeks on end so these will be a lifesaver as they are fuss-free, minimize mess and are very comfortable.